Gainesville Aviation Accident Attorneys

 Some examples include aviation accidents involving:

-- Personal Injury: Four years from the date of the accident
+- Personal Injury: Two years from the date of the accident

 - Wrongful Death: Two years from the date of death

-- Product Liability: Four years from the date of injury
+- Product Liability: Two years from the date of injury

 Note that the shorter statute of limitations will typically apply.
 So, for example, if you have a wrongful death claim involving a defective aircraft, you would have just two years from the date of death to file your lawsuit in court.